louwrentius/eztables/README.md

 Note that SSH access is only granted from within the local network connected to the eth1 interface..

+## Automatic network interface detection

+Eztables identifies all network interfaces and associated networks on startup.
+It also generates variables based on the detected interfaces so you don't have to define them yourself.
+Examples are $ethx for the IP-address of the interface and $ethx_net to refer to the network associated to the interface.

 ## Using groups for hosts and services

 A main advantage of Eztables over other solutions is the possibility to define and use groups or objects.
 This is a feature commonly found